sgowen/GowEngine/README.md

 * Real-time multiplayer networking with UDP sockets
 * JSON data-driven architecture
 * Basic Physics
-* All LGPL licensed dependencies are compiled into shared libraries that can be swapped out by end users
+* All LGPL licensed dependencies are compiled into shared libraries that can be swapped out by end users, cuz that's how that's supposed to work, right?

 ## Supported Platforms
 * Android